-6. Promotion programmes
+6. Promotion programs

-The assistant professor tenure-track programme and the promotion programme for associate professors to full professors are supplements to the department's career and recruiting initiatives, as well as to the normal career paths.
-The programmes are not common practice and will only be used in extraordinary cases to support recruitment and retention in relation to strategically important initiatives at the department and/or to recruit or retain staff with extraordinary excellent performance within the REEAD criteria.
-The use of the promotion programmes is decided by the management team on a case-by-case basis.
+The assistant professor tenure-track program and the promotion program for associate professors to full professors are supplements to the department's career and recruiting initiatives and to the ordinary career progression.
+The programs are not common practice and will only be used in extraordinary cases to support recruitment and retention in relation to strategically important initiatives at the department and/or to recruit or retain staff with extraordinary excellent performance within the REEAD criteria.
+Usage of the promotion programs is decided by the management team on a case-by-case basis.

-Tenure-Track Assistant Professor
+Tenure Track Assistant Professor